williamalvarez92/Space-Invaders/README.md

                       <button id='restart' class='buttons' onClick="window.location.reload()" onClick="this.disabled = true">RESTART</button>
                     </div>
                 </div>
                 <div class="points-board" id='writing'>Developed in 1978 by Tomohiro Nishikado, Space Invaders was the first shooter arcade in history.
-Tomohiro wanted to develop a war tank arcade however after some work done, he pivoted into the arcade we all know.
+Tomohiro wanted to develop a war tank arcade however after some work was done, he pivoted into the arcade we all know.
 That is why the spaceship looks similar to a tank. <a href='https://en.wikipedia.org/wiki/Space_Invaders'>Find out more</a></div>
                 <div class="controllers">
                       <button class='buttons' id='left'>👈</button>
                       <button class='buttons' id='shoot'>💥</button>